 Change the fourth parapraph as follows:

-The TA field is the address of the STA transmitting the BlockAck frame
+The TA field is set to the address of the STA transmitting the BlockAck frame or a bandwidth signaling TA in the context of HT-delayed Block Ack.
+The TA field is set to a bandwidth signaling TA in a BlockAck frame transmitted in the context of HT-delayed Block Ack by a VHT STA in a non-HT or non-HT duplicate format to indicate that the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT.

 8.3.1.5 PS-Poll frame format